Animal Service Agencies by County

 Oregon Humane Society Salem Campus provides services for Polk County stray cats.
 Contact OHS’ Admissions department for more information.

 While OHS is no longer able to accept stray cats from Marion County, you may still report a lost or found pet on the Community Forum.

 Strays that are brought to OHS Salem Campus are posted on our website.

 In Multnomah County, all stray dogs must be transported to Multnomah County Animal Services (MCAS) in Troutdale.
 For other counties in the Portland metro area, see the list above.

-Ask family, friends, and neighbors to help you search for your pet as soon as you realize your pet is missing.
+- Ask family, friends, and neighbors to help you search for your pet.
 Be sure to check around your yard and under your deck.

-Place clothing, toys, litter box, and other items familiar to your pet outside in your yard where she/he might smell it.
+- Place clothing, toys, litter box, and other items familiar to your pet outside in your yard where she/he might smell them.

-Important Tip: For your neighborhood posters and newspaper ads, leave out one identifying feature in your pet’s description, such as a splotch of color on the nose or extra toes.
+- Important Tip: For your neighborhood posters, leave out one identifying feature in your pet’s description, such as a splotch of color on the nose or extra toes.
 This protects you from pet-recovery scams and is a sure way of verifying that someone definitely found your beloved pet.